haileytapia/portfolio/SlopeChartDomo.md

 ![Slope chart](https://github.com/haileytapia/portfolio/assets/78626762/1cb0143b-0cb9-4264-b71d-b17cad7486e4)

+This article describes how to:

+- TOC
+{:toc}

 ## Power slope charts

 To create a slope chart, specify a `date` field and `value` field, then select the start and end points from the predefined options.
 You can also include multiple lines per dimension in the slope chart.